|Barbara La Marr

 the Night, directed by Fred Niblo.
 La Marr rekindled a relationship with John Gilbert when Gilbert was

-caught in the beauty of Barbara wanted to marry her.
-Barbara was still married to Deely and she
+in the beauty of Barbara wanted to marry her.
+Barbara was still married to Deely and she finally able

 Barbara La Marr and Jack Daugherty were married in Ventura, California in 1923.
 Leaving little Marvin

-La Marr, Mussolini played a cameo spot in the production.
-The Eternal City was hit and Barbara was
+Marr, Mussolini played a cameo spot in the production.
+The Eternal City was hit and Barbara was given

 Returning from Europe as a major star, Barbara made Thy Name is Woman with familiar friends